activeviam/atoti-ui-migration/README_SCB_MarketRisk.md

 ## Offline installation

-In order to allow users without access to Activeviam's private npm registry, this branch an be used offline.
+In order to allow users without access to Activeviam's private npm registry, this branch can be used offline.
 See https://classic.yarnpkg.com/en/docs/yarnrc#toc-yarn-offline-mirror

 To update to a new version of the dependencies,